w3f/polkadot-wiki/docs/maintain-guides-society.md

 ## User Types
 Below are the various types of users at different stages.

-`Bidder` - A token holder who intended to join the society by placing a bid.
+`Bidder` - A token holder who intends to join the society by placing a bid.

 `Candidate` - Those selected bidders will become a candidate to wait for the members of society to vote for.